-Putin set for fourth term as president
+Putin sworn in for fourth term as president

 Could Putin just go on and on?

-First elected president in 2000, Mr Putin renewed his four-year term in 2004 before stepping aside in 2008 to serve as prime minister under his protege, Dmitry Medvedev, because by law he could only serve two consecutive terms.
+First elected president in 2000, Mr Putin renewed his four-year term in 2004 before stepping aside in 2008 to serve as prime minister under his protege, Dmitry Medvedev, because by law he could serve only two consecutive terms.

 Few doubted who was really in charge and in 2012 Mr Putin returned as president, this time for a term of six years.

-If and when he reaches the end of his fourth term in 2024, the 65-year-old will have been in power for nearly a quarter of a century.
+When he reaches the end of his fourth term in 2024, he will have been in power for nearly a quarter of a century.

 That would still fall short of Soviet dictator Joseph Stalin's 31 years in power or, indeed, the reigns of some Russian tsars such as Alexander II (26 years) and Nicholas I (30 years).